kalebh5/windows-server-active-directory-lab/README.md

 ### Scheduled Task Creation

-Scheduled tasks were created and configured using Windows Task Scheduler.
+Scheduled tasks were created using Windows Task Scheduler and configured with specific triggers and actions.

 ### Task Triggers and Actions